Accidental Bowel Leakage (Fecal Incontinence)

 If your doctor thinks surgery might help you, he or she should refer you to a specialist surgeon.
 The surgeon should discuss the possible options with you, explaining the risks and benefits and how likely the operation is to work.
 The type of operation offered will depend on what is causing your incontinence.
 If you decide to have one of the operations, you should be offered ongoing support to help you.
 Available operations include:

-- Anal sphincteroplasty involves repairing an injury or gap in the anal sphincter muscles.
+- Anal sphincteroplasty involves repairing an injury or gap in the anal sphincter muscles

-- Endoscopic radiofrequency (heat) therapy involves using heat energy to cause a degree of fibrosis (similar to scar tissue) to tighten the ring of muscle that forms the anal sphincter and help control bowel movement It is intended to be less invasive than other surgical treatments and is usually done under sedation and local anesthetic.
+- Endoscopic radiofrequency (heat) therapy involves using heat energy to cause a degree of fibrosis (similar to scar tissue) to tighten the ring of muscle that forms the anal sphincter and help control bowel movements.
+It is intended to be less invasive than other surgical treatments and is usually done under sedation and local anesthetic.

-- Antegrade irrigation involves washing out the colon with water using a tube going through the wall of the abdomen into the appendix.
+- Antegrade irrigation involves washing out the colon withwater using a tube going through the wall of the abdomen into the appendix.